 Who is Taylor Strickland?

 Taylor was a young man who lived out his faith and was dedicated to his family and friends.
-He, his mom Toni, and his dad Tim lived in Alpharetta, Georgia, where they were active members of North Point Community Church as a family.
+Taylor was a young man who lived out his faith and was dedicated to his family and friends.
+He, his mom Toni, and his dad Tim lived in Alpharetta, Georgia, where they were active members of their church as a family.
 Throughout Taylor’s life, he pursued serving others through missions at home and abroad.
 He was a dedicated leader of a middle school group and mentored young men during their most important formative years.
 He was an Eagle Scout.
 He loved the outdoors and high adventure including fishing, snowboarding, scuba diving, boating and wake boarding.
 Taylor loved sports and was a skilled wrestler.
 Taylor’s faith led him to be baptized on a mission trip with his family when he was 12.

 Taylor unfortunately left us much too soon on September 6, 2016, at 23 years old.
 Taylor was involved in a fatal car accident, which claimed his life on his way from his job in Alpharetta to a work project in North Carolina.
 His beloved dog Axle lives with Taylor’s parents and brings great joy to those who know him!